NolanKnievel/Nextflix/v2_manual_test_results.md

 ## Worflow

-    As a curious individual, I want to see if people have a similar username to me
+    As a college student enthusiast, I want to know other people's thoughts on movies so I can continue to discover good movies.

 ## Request